Techtonica/curriculum/projects/data-structures-algorithms-sprint.md

 Groups will prepare introductory overviews to topics in this order:

 1. Stacks
-2. Queues
+1. Queues
-3. Deques
-4. Linked lists
+1. Linked lists
-5. Hash tables
+1. Hash tables
-6. Trees
+1. Trees

 #### Day 2

 All the groups will practice and then present the Data structure topics at the end of the day:

 1. Stacks
-2. Queues
+1. Queues
-3. Deques
-4. Linked lists
+1. Linked lists
-5. Hash tables
+1. Hash tables
-6. Trees
+1. Trees

 #### Day 3